braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/integration.md

 platform:
   - Android
   - FireOS
-description: "This article covers the Content Card integration and the different data models and card-specific properties available for your Android application."
+description: "This article covers the Content Card integration and the different data models and card-specific properties available for your Android or FireOS application."
 channel:
   - content cards